 - Karmic Justice- 5.11c/ Great route with a crux move at the grade after the 2nd or 3rd bolt.
 The very slight edges on a steep slick wall, will test your foot work.
 Above there the route eases way off to some fun but crimpy moves.
 Eight bolts to anchor.

 - The Emptiness- 5.10a/ Real tame 5.10a lead, really only one grade move at the top over the small roof.
 Kind of dirty, we pulled a few loose pieces off despite the varnish look.
 My friends thought it was great though, so might be worth doing.
 Shares an anchor with Running to a Standstill.
 Just about all of your draws are placed with your left hand.
 Seven bolts to anchor.
 Not far from the ladder from here if you are done for the day. (photos)

 - Running to a Standstill- 5.11c/ Ascend a flake to the crux then easier grade crimps to the same anchor as the Emptiness.
 Real nice varnished wall.

-- Atman- 5.10b/ These bolts are not placed safely.
-After the first two bolts, you have a run out and the crux move to reach the 3rd bolt.
-The deck opportunity is significant.
-It is a jump move to a finger ledge.
-Goss puts a bolt down low that serves no purpose and then not a bolt where it needs to be to protect a decking situation.
-This guy still has no idea how to put up a route.
+- Atman- 5.10b/ These bolts are not placed for maximum safety.
+Start directly under the arete vs traversing in from the right.
+After the first two bolts, you have a run out exposed crux move to reach the 3rd bolt.
+It is a bounce move to a finger ledge.
+Goss puts a bolt down low and right that serves no purpose and then not a bolt where it needs to be to protect a decking situation.
+His bolting skills and ethics have always been a bit off.